 About Dr Neil Evans

-Dr Neil Evans is a Senior Lecturer in human geography and planning in the School of Built Environment and Engineering at Leeds Beckett University.
+Dr Neil Evans is a Principal Lecturer and Course Director for the BA Human Geography and BA Human Geography and Planning Courses in the School of Built Environment and Engineering.

-Neil's doctoral research concerned community participation and capacity building in neighbourhood regeneration in the Japanese inner city, and planning for reconstruction after the 1995 Hanshin (Kobe) Earthquake.
-This involved a fifteen-month period in 1997/98, based at the University of Kobe, conducting case study research in several districts in the Kobe area that were devastated by the earthquake.
+Neil's doctoral research was concerned with community participation and capacity building in neighbourhood regeneration in the Japanese inner city, and planning for reconstruction after the 1995 Hanshin (Kobe) Earthquake.
+This involved a period based at the University of Kobe, conducting case study research in several districts that were devastated by the earthquake.

 Neil has since worked on a variety of European-funded projects concerned with spatial planning, including ESPON 2.3.2 concerned with the governance of territorial and urban policies.
-From 2006 to 2007 he was Project Manager for a study conducted jointly by CUDEM and ERBEDU for the European Parliament: "The Possibilities of Success of the Sustainable Communities Approach and its Implementation".
-Other clients have included the North West Europe Interreg IIIB Programme Secretariat, the Countryside Agency and the Arts Council England.
+He was also Project Manager for a study conducted jointly by CUDEM and ERBEDU for the European Parliament: "The Possibilities of Success of the Sustainable Communities Approach and its Implementation".

 - BA Human Geography